Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Home healthcare and hospice providers can also provide some services using telehealth, as long as they don’t replace necessary in-person care specified in the patient’s plan of care.
 CMS has also made clear that telehealth visits can fulfill “face-to-face” visit requirements for obtaining Medicare coverage for hospice or home health.
 Furthermore, CMS has implemented the provision in the CARES Act allowing nurse practitioners, certified nurse specialists, and physician’s assistants to certify and oversee a home healthcare plan of care, meaning more types of practitioners can now help you recover from injuries at home.

-On April 30, CMS said it was further expanding the types of providers that can offer services over telehealth to include all providers (this was previously restricted to only a few types of providers specified in the law).
+In April 2020, CMS said it was further expanding the types of providers that can offer services over telehealth to include all providers (this was previously restricted to only a few types of providers specified in the law).
 This means physical, occupational, and speech-language therapists can safely care for more patients during the emergency.

 CMS is also temporarily allowing Medicare patients enrolled in partial hospitalization programs to receive the individual and group therapy and educational counseling components of those programs from home, either by phone or telehealth.
 Similarly, patients enrolled in an opioid treatment program (methadone clinic) can participate in therapy sessions and periodic assessments while at home.